ktmeaton/obsidian-public/phd/tasks/Winter 2021 Writing Bootcamp.md

 ## Monday

-One Hope and One Struggle:
+One Hope and One Struggle for the week:
 - Make the spreaD3 figures for each clade.
 - Don't get bogged down in details